Non-Abelian Topological Order and Anyons on a Trapped-Ion Processor: Ground State Preparation

-We implemented the above protocol for a kagome lattice containing $3 \times 3$ stars (27 qubits) on periodic boundary conditions.
+We implemented the above protocol for a lattice containing $3 \times 3$ stars (27 qubits) on periodic boundary conditions.
 For this geometry, the ground state preparation naively requires $4 N_\text{stars} = 36$ qubits and $12 N_\text{stars} = 108$ two-qubit gates.
-Using circuit optimisation and qubit reuse techniques, we reduce these requirements to $30$ qubits and $78$ two-qubit gates (cf.~\ref{appendix_circuit_optimisation}).
-A barrier in the circuit ensures that the full state on 27 qubits is prepared before any measurement of the star, triangle, or logical operators.
+Using circuit optimisation and qubit reuse techniques\footnote{In particular, certain ancillas used for mid-circuit measurements are reset and then reused; the high-fidelity reset implies this does not affect the effective 2D connectivity.}, we reduce these requirements to $30$ qubits and $78$ two-qubit gates (cf.~\ref{appendix_circuit_optimisation}).
+A barrier in the circuit ensures that the full state is prepared before any measurement of the star, triangle, or logical operators.
 In practice, noise may corrupt the state in such a way that an odd number of star excitations is measured in step three of the protocol.
 These errors are heralded and we choose to discard the corresponding states leading to an average discard rate of $15\%$ across all experiments reported (note that the scalability of the protocol is not affected~\cite{iqbal_topological_2023}).
 After preparing the state, we measure the star, triangle and logical operators by executing single-qubit measurements in three different settings, each corresponding to one of the sublattices.
-The basis is chosen at the beginning of each shot.

 The experimental results of this state preparation strategy are shown in Fig.~\ref{fig_protocol}e.
-Since $\ket{\psi_0}$ is completely specified by its star, triangle and logical expectation values, the data implies a bound of $\sqrt[27]{\braket{\psi_0|\rho_\text{prepared}|\psi_0} }\geq 0.984(1)$ on the fidelity per site for the raw data, and after correcting for readout error this increases to $0.990(1)$ giving a total fidelity of $\geq 0.75(2)$ (see section \ref{app_fidelity_lower_bound} for a derivation).
+The data implies a bound of $\sqrt[27]{\braket{\psi_0|\rho_\text{prepared}|\psi_0} }\geq 0.984(1)$ on the fidelity per site for the raw data.
+Note that such fidelity per site is a natural measure for large states, similar to an effective temperature.
+After correcting for readout error this increases to $0.990(1)$ giving a {\it global} fidelity $\geq 0.75(2)$ (see section \ref{app_fidelity_lower_bound} for a derivation).
 Remarkably, this fidelity per site is similar to a recent state-of-art constant-depth preparation of the much simpler toric code state \cite{iqbal_topological_2023}.